Wildtrack/Server/README.md

 ##Evaluation

 - The ability to configure a deployment environment automatically, using a configuration management tool, such as ansible, or configured using vagrant/docker.
-Builds are provisioned using Ansible
+Builds are provisioned on Digital Ocean using Ansible

 - The ability to deploy a self-contained/built application to the deployment environment.
 That is, this action should occur after a build step in your pipeline.
 Build occurs on Vagrant server for testing purposes.
 Npm install is run on the remote box after a git pull and the server is brought up.
 This is never done unless the build actually passes on the vagrant server.

 - The deployment must occur on an actual remote machine/VM (e.g. AWS, droplet, VCL), and not a local VM.
 Deployment is on Digital Ocean.

-- The ability to performa a canary release.
-Done on the Kronos deploy box and described above.
+- The ability to perform a canary release.
+Canary release triggered by adding "canary" to the commit message.
+Canary is turned on/of by accessing lodr.me/canary.
+Done on the Kronos deploy box.

 - The ability to monitor the deployed application for alerts/failures (using at least 2 metrics).
 We are measuring latency, up time, and ssh being open or closed using Nagios.